Syspeople/CodeNow/contribution.md

 * all methods and constructors should have their input and output types declared.
 * all methods and contructors should at least have their general usage, input parameters described using JsDoc notation. for lenghty descriptions markdown is supported.
 * global variables should have the context in which they are available specified using JsDoc notation. (see detailed example)
+* Class only available as global variables should have that described on the contructor in JsDoc notation.
 * classes, methods, and variables are named so that they can executed in servicenow without any modifications.

 ## Naming
-To avoid naming collison and compatibility there is a few naming conventions that currently apply.
+To avoid naming collisons and compatibility with VsCode there is a few naming conventions that currently apply.
 ### Angular
-Same as original class but starts with capital letter.
+Same as original class **but starts with capital letter**.

 Example:
 * $q -> $Q
 * $http -> $Http
+* controller -> Controller

 and so forth.